mousamax/Magnet-Search-Engine/README.md

 # Magnet-Search-Engine
  Magnet is a search engine. <br/>
- It contains results from over 5000 pages on the web
+ It contains results from over 5000 pages on the web The search engine demonstrates the main features of a search engine:
+  - web crawling
+  - indexing
+  - ranking

  # How to run the project
  1- install and unzip project folder<br/>